leawi-t/Hybrid-Recommendation-Algorithm/README.md

 ## Architectural Decisions

 **Why cascade hybrid over joint training?**
 LightFM (joint training) encountered Windows/OpenMP compilation issues.
-The cascade approach — SVD for CF, TF-IDF independently for content — is one of the four hybrid strategies in the reference material and offers clearer
-interpretability: each component has an explicit, auditable role.
+The cascade approach — SVD for CF, TF-IDF independently for content — is one of the four hybrid strategies in the reference material and offers clearer interpretability: each component has an explicit, auditable role.

 **Why Surprise SVD over other CF methods?**
 Pure Python/NumPy implementation with no platform-specific compilation.
 Mathematically equivalent to standard matrix factorization: decomposes the user-item matrix into user latent factors P and item latent factors Q, computing relevance as r = P^T · Q.

-**Why λ=0.5 for MMR?**
+**Why λ=0.8 for MMR?**
-Equal weighting between relevance and diversity.
+More weight to the precision than the diversity to make accurate but diverse result.
 This was chosen empirically — higher λ increases precision but reduces ILD gains; lower λ maximises diversity but risks irrelevant recommendations.